pineplace/klack/README.md

 Chrome extension to record quick videos of your screen and camera

 > [!WARNING]
-> the project is in active development, it still has many bugs and problems
+> The project is in active development, it still has many bugs and problems

 ## How to build